 - Your suitability for the new job

-There is no statutory entitlement to a reference from your current or previous employer.
-Few contracts of employment include the right to have a reference when you leave.
+There is no legal requirement for your current or previous employer to give you a reference.
+Few employment contracts include the right to have a reference when you leave.

-However, employers usually provide references when asked to do so.
-If they do this for some employees, they should do it for all employees, without discrimination.
+Employers usually provide references when asked.
+If they do this for some employees, they should do it for all employees without discrimination.

-Can an employer tell lies in my reference?
+Can an employer provide false information in my reference?